sandropapais/2D_feature_tracking_systems_comparison/README.md

 <img src="images/keypoints.png" width="820" height="248" />

-The idea of the camera course is to build a collision detection system - that's the overall goal for the Final Project.
-As a preparation for this, you will now build the feature tracking part and test various detector / descriptor combinations to see which ones perform best.
-This mid-term project consists of four parts:
+This project involved building feature tracking systems to test various detector, descriptor, and matcher combinations to see which ones perform best.
+This project consists of four parts:

 * Loads KITTI image sequence, setting up data structures and putting everything into a ring buffer to optimize memory load.
 * Integrate several keypoint detectors such as SHI-TOMASI, HARRIS, FAST, BRISK, ORB, AKAZE, and SIFT and compare them with regard to number of keypoints and speed.